 Beijing+30 Regional Review Process

-In accordance with ECOSOC Resolution E/RES/2022/5, the United Nations Economic and Social Commission (ESCAP) led the Asia-Pacific regional intergovernmental review of the BPfA, in close collaboration with the UN Women Regional Office for Asia and the Pacific, and supported by the rest of the United Nations systems under the umbrella of the Asia-Pacific Issue-Based Coalition on Promoting Human Rights, Gender Equality and Women Empowerment.
+In accordance with ECOSOC Resolution E/RES/2022/5, the United Nations Economic and Social Commission (ESCAP) led the Asia-Pacific regional intergovernmental review of the Beijing Declaration and Platform for Action (BPfA) , in close collaboration with the UN Women Regional Office for Asia and the Pacific, and supported by the rest of the United Nations systems under the umbrella of the Asia-Pacific Issue-Based Coalition on Promoting Human Rights, Gender Equality and Women Empowerment.

 The regional review aimed to assess current and emerging challenges that affected the implementation of the BPfA and the achievement of gender equality and the empowerment of women, and its contribution towards the full realization of the 2030 Agenda for Sustainable Development in the Asia-Pacific region.
 It also aimed to strengthen the knowledge base on progress and gaps in realizing the rights of women and girls in the region.
 The review sought to build regional consensus on actions needed to accelerate the implementation of commitments made in the BPfA.
 The Beijing+30 regional review built upon the regional review conducted by ESCAP and UN Women for Beijing +25 and the resulting Asia-Pacific Ministerial Declaration on Advancing Gender Equality and Women’s Empowerment.

-The Beijing +30 regional review will consist of three main tracks: analytical, consultative, and intergovernmental.
+The Beijing +30 regional review consisted of three main tracks: analytical, consultative, and intergovernmental.

 ESCAP organized the Asia-Pacific Ministerial Conference on the Beijing+30 Review, in collaboration with UN Women Regional Office for Asia and the Pacific from 19 to 21 November 2024.